The Berkovich realization for rigid analytic motives: Acknowledgments

 We thank J\"org Wildeshaus for the numerous discussions and for having suggested the content of the main theorem in Section \ref{artq}.
-We also thank Geoffroy Horel for his useful rermarks on earlier versions of this text, and for many fruitful discussions on the content of this article.
+We thank Geoffroy Horel and Jacklyn Lang for their useful remarks on earlier versions of this text, and for many fruitful discussions on the content of this article.
+We also thank an anonymous referee for his/her useful suggestions and corrections.